 Notice how each series has its own scales displayed in the window.
 Click on a set of scales, and it will change to the color of the series with which it is associated.
 By clicking on the scales, you set the FOCUS on a particular series.
 Any commands you issue to change the attributes of the curve apply to that series which is in focus.

-Add a third series to the overlay window, an XY Plot of the sine versus the cosine, via the View pulldown menu or by typing the command:
+Add a third series to the overlay window, an XY Plot of the sine versus the cosine, via View > Overlay or by typing:

 w1; overlay(w2, red); overlay(xy(w1,w2), green)

 Notice how the scales on the top and right (for the red and green curves) are "staggered" away from the plotting area.